 Wilkes Elementary was built in 1958 and has had three significant remodels/additions since the late 1980s.
 We have two main wings, a kindergarten complex, a library, five portable classrooms, a covered play area, and office, gym, and kitchen areas.
 Seismic work was done to bring our school within code for earthquake safety.
-Our building is used regularly by outside groups after school hours.
+Outside groups regularly use our building after school hours.